ropensci/ritis/cran-comments.md

 ## Reverse dependencies

-I have run R CMD check on the 2 downstream dependencies (https://github.com/ropensci/ritis/blob/master/revdep/README.md).
+I have run R CMD check on the 2 downstream dependencies.
 There were no problems.

 ---